million-views/packages/deepstate/README.md

 ```

 When destructuring state, reactivity is lost—similar to how Svelte behaves when
-passing a value as a prop.
-To preserve reactivity, destructure using the `$`
+passing a `$state` rune as a prop.
+To preserve reactivity, destructure using the
-prefix, which returns the underlying signal.
+`$` prefix, which returns the underlying signal.

 ```js
 import { effect } from "@preact/signals";